Current Status (13/3/2013)

 The six flight solar panels are now assembled and tested awaiting final integration.
 Note the featured picture shows two of the four side panels plus the top and bottom (+Z/-Z) panels, there being the fewest panels on the bottom panel.

-As the project nears completion, with testing well advanced and the need for the "FlatSAT" configuration having passed, plans are afoot to house the launch ready KiwiSAT in its own Clean Box.
-This will allow for safe transportation, continued testing and easy demonstration to our vital launch sponsors.
+With the construction project now complete and with testing well advanced, the need for a Clean Room has passed.
+KiwiSAT is now housed in its own Clean Box.
+This allows for safe transportation, continued testing, and easy demonstration to our important launch sponsors.

-AMSAT-ZL appreciate the professional assistance of the Fan and Filter suppliers.
+AMSAT-ZL appreciate the professional assistance of the Fan and Filter suppliers in the development of the Clean Room at Massey University and the AMSAT-ZL Clean Box.